-Q5: What should I expect in the selection exercise?
+Q6: What should I expect in the selection exercise?

-There are two components to the Selection Exercise: A:
+A: There are two components to the Selection Exercise:

-- Component 1: Audition (online submission) - Component 2: e-Listening test (in person)
+- Component 1: Audition (online video submission) - Component 2: e-Listening test (in person)

 All applicants are required to complete both Components 1 and 2.
 Applicants must meet the requirements for both components to qualify for the course.